HIST/SOC SCI 8 - MR. PICTURE

 All quizzes will be taken online using the Illuminate testing portal and students will receive immediate feedback including notification of which questions were answered incorrectly.
 The quiz booklet with answer key will be published in Google Classroom once all class members have completed the quiz.
 We will always review the most commonly missed questions from each quiz before moving on to new content and students may retake any quiz ONE TIME.
 Note: The retake will be an alternate version of the quiz.

-Weekly learning goals, including a rough outline of the week’s assignments which is subject to change, will be posted for students in Google Classroom and for parents in the Course Calendar section of this website.
+Weekly learning goals, including a rough outline of the week’s assignments which is subject to change, will be posted for students in Google Classroom.

 The following are the most common types of assignments: